UNOPS/ICAT.CountryPortalWeb/README.md

 ## Environment Variables
-The environment variables should be declared in the files `environment.prod.ts` and `environment.ts` at `src/environments` folder as follow:
+The environment variables should be declared in the files `environment.prod.ts` and `environment.ts` in `src/environments` folder as follow:

 | Variable name                          | Description                                                        |
 | -------------------------------------- | ------------------------------------------------------------------ |